pvlasov/northeast-florida-geek-grilling-and-sous-vide/problem-statement.md

 This [simple program](https://github.com/pvlasov/northeast-florida-geek-grilling-and-sous-vide/blob/master/cooking-grammar/src/us/vlasov/cooking/Cooking.java)
 computed 42 step sequences with 498 variations using the constraints listed above and assuming 3 types of seasonings per each food.
-In this book we are going to cover the sequences which include seasoning, grilling, sous vide, and freezing:
+In this book we are going to cover some sequences which include seasoning, grilling, sous vide, and freezing:

-* sous_vide, freeze, grill, season
 * season, sous_vide, freeze, grill
-* grill, season, sous_vide, freeze
 * sous_vide, freeze, season, grill
-* grill, sous_vide, freeze, season
 * season, grill, sous_vide, freeze

-Which, taking variations of each step and assuming 3 variations for the seasoning step, results in 144 different ways to cook.
+Which, taking variations of each step and assuming 3 variations for the seasoning step, results in 36 different ways to cook.

 Each of the aforementioned sequences has its own characteristics which will be explained in the following chapters.